EDGE PLAY

 ACT I

-: We are in a small, “artsy” black-box theatre space.
-The house staff seem nice enough, though they are all wearing white t-shirts with the word “sober” printed on the front, and are all consuming “energy drinks” (some are drinking two or three at once), which all seems slightly to blur the line between performers and non-performers.
-Before entering the theatre space, audience members have been asked to sign an “informed consent” form, similar to those used in any psychological experiment, and are given a pencil or pen.
+SETTING: We are in a small, artsy black-box theatre space.
+The house staff seem nice enough, though they are all wearing white t-shirts with the word sober printed on the front, and are all consuming energy drinks (some are drinking two or three at once), which all seems slightly to blur the line between performers and non-performers.
+Before entering the theatre space, audience members have been asked to sign an informed consent form, similar to those used in any psychological experiment, and are given a pencil or pen.
 The programs include many numbered but otherwise blank pages.
-The words “Welcome to EdgePlay” are projected on a white screen high upstage center.
+The words Welcome to EdgePlay are projected on a white screen high upstage center.
 Similar screens are hanging midstage left and midstage right.
 There is a white bed with rumpled bedding downstage right.
 The stage floor itself is white, with a thin, dashed line of blue spike tape running clearly down the center.
-Downstage, splitting center, are the words “REALITY” and “FANTASY”, spelled out with the same blue spike tape, and apparently intended to label the two halves of the stage.
-DR. HUIN-ZHA’ING sits with the AUDIENCE in the front row, off to audience right.
+Downstage, splitting center, are the words REALITY and FANTASY, spelled out with the same blue spike tape, and apparently intended to label the two halves of the stage.
+DR. HUIN-ZHAING sits with the AUDIENCE in the front row, off to audience right.
 HE/SHE appears to be the videographer for this performance, being equipt with video camera, tripod, etc.

-: House lights are still up.
+AT RISE: House lights are still up.
 Enter BUTOH DANCER.
 HE/SHE is in full Butoh character, with all of HIS/HER movements and facial expressions grotesquely unhuman.

 BUTOH DANCER

-Hello, and welcome to tonight’s performance of Edge Play.
+Hello, and welcome to tonights performance of Edge Play.
 Before we begin, I would like to introduce two very special guests this evening.
 First, we are honored to have with us tonight a distinguished scientist, an anthropologist from the planet Trafalmadore.
 For those of you not familiar with these recent visitors to our planet, allow me to give, by way of introduction, a little background on these fascinating, um, creatures.
 Trafalmadoreans are a highly advanced alien race that have been studying us for many centuries, but have only recently made their presence known to us.
-Our guest this evening is Dr. Huin-Zha’ing of the Trafalmadorean Institute for the Study of Indiginous Races and Cultures.
-Before I introduce him/her to you in person, I should warn you: the Trafalmadoreans are very different from us, and if you’ve never met one before, their appearance can be quite... shocking.
-Please try not to let Dr. Huin-Zha’ing’s inhuman appearance and bizarre manners of speach frighten or disturb you.
+Our guest this evening is Dr. Huin-Zhaing of the Trafalmadorean Institute for the Study of Indiginous Races and Cultures.
+Before I introduce him/her to you in person, I should warn you: the Trafalmadoreans are very different from us, and if youve never met one before, their appearance can be quite... shocking.
+Please try not to let Dr. Huin-Zhaings inhuman appearance and bizarre manners of speach frighten or disturb you.
 Although they look very strange to us, the Trafalmadoreans are a peaceful and benevolent race, and we have much to learn from them.
-So, without further ado, allow me to present Dr. Huin-Zha’ing.
+So, without further ado, allow me to present Dr. Huin-Zhaing.

-(ZHA’ING rises to join BUTOH DANCER.
-ZHA’ING looks, moves, and speaks in all ways exactly like a typical human scientist)
+(ZHAING rises to join BUTOH DANCER.
+ZHAING looks, moves, and speaks in all ways exactly like a typical human scientist)

 (addressing audience)

-Hello, my name is Huin-Zha’ing, from the Hing-zar-lamma-pinda-trafalmadoreezee, or the “Trafalmadorean Institute for the Study of Indiginous Races and Cultures”, as my gracious hosts have succinctly translated it.
-First, I would like to reiterate what (says BUTOH DANCER’s real, off-stage name) has said about my physical appearance and manner of speach.
-I understand that you human beings often find our physical appearance quite alarming, and can be very “put off” by our mode of speach.
+Hello, my name is Huin-Zhaing, from the Hing-zar-lamma-pinda-trafalmadoreezee, or the Trafalmadorean Institute for the Study of Indiginous Races and Cultures, as my gracious hosts have succinctly translated it.
+First, I would like to reiterate what (says BUTOH DANCERs real, off-stage name) has said about my physical appearance and manner of speach.
+I understand that you human beings often find our physical appearance quite alarming, and can be very put off by our mode of speach.
 I sincerely hope that you will not find my presence here tonight overly disturbing.
-We Trafalmadoreans want nothing more than friendship between our two races, and we are here tonight simply to learn about you and your culture, particularly those aspects of your culture that fall under the rubric of “art”: dance, music, painting, and so on.
-We Trafalmadoreans do not have any such things on our planet, nor have we encountered anything like them among any of the other allegedly intelligent species that we’ve encountered in the galaxy.
-As far as we know, “art” is a uniquely human phenomenon, one which, quite frankly, we find very puzzling.
-Many of you humans -- artists, scientists, and lay-persons alike -- have tried to explain these behaviours to us, but to be perfectly honest, we still don’t have any real understanding of what “art” is.
+We Trafalmadoreans want nothing more than friendship between our two races, and we are here tonight simply to learn about you and your culture, particularly those aspects of your culture that fall under the rubric of art: dance, music, painting, and so on.
+We Trafalmadoreans do not have any such things on our planet, nor have we encountered anything like them among any of the other allegedly intelligent species that weve encountered in the galaxy.
+As far as we know, art is a uniquely human phenomenon, one which, quite frankly, we find very puzzling.
+Many of you humans -- artists, scientists, and lay-persons alike -- have tried to explain these behaviours to us, but to be perfectly honest, we still dont have any real understanding of what art is.
 I think I can speak for all Trafalmadoreans when I express our deep gratitude to the producers and performers of Edge Play for allowing my colleagues and I to observe and study this production.
 It is our hope that our observations and studies will foster mutual understanding and communication between our two races.
 Thank you.

 BUTOH DANCER

-Thank you, Dr. Zha’ing.
+Thank you, Dr. Zhaing.

-(ZHA’ING exits.
-As soon as ZHA’ING is off, BUTOH DANCER immediately drops all strangeness and goes into “everyday” character)
+(ZHAING exits.
+As soon as ZHAING is off, BUTOH DANCER immediately drops all strangeness and goes into everyday character)

 Our second distinguished visitor this evening is also an arts researcher, though one from a little closer to home.
 Please everyone, a warm welcome for Dr. _______.

-(use NEA RESEARCHER actor’s real name)
+(use NEA RESEARCHER actors real name)

 (enter NEA RESEARCHER.
 BUTOH DANCER claps. we want AUDIENCE to clap too.)